openstack-archive/senlin/doc/source/user/bindings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once a policy is attached to a cluster, you can request its property on this
-cluster be changed by using the command :command:`cluster-policy-update`.
-At
+cluster be changed by using the command
+:command:`openstack cluster policy binding update`.
+Presently, you can only
-this stage, you can specify the ``enabled`` property to be updated.
+specify the ``enabled`` property to be updated.

 For example, the following command disables a policy on the specified cluster::

+  $ openstack cluster policy binding update \
-  $ senlin cluster-policy-update -e False -p dp01 mycluster
+      --enabled False --policy dp01 \
+      mycluster

 The Senlin engine will perform validation of the arguments in the same way as
 that for the policy attach operation.
 You can use the name, the ID or the